Blue Cash Everyday® Card from American Express Review

 Blue Cash Everyday® Card from American Express

 If a lot of your spending consists of groceries and gas, the Blue Cash Everyday® Card from American Express should be on your short list of cash back cards.
-This $0 annual fee card gives you 3% cash back on up to $6,000 of purchases at supermarkets per year, 2% cash back at gas stations and department stores, and 1% back on everything else.
-There's a 0% intro APR on purchases and balance transfers for 15 months and a welcome bonus worth $150 if you spend $1,000 within the first 3 months.
+There's a 0% intro APR on purchases for 15 months (13.99%-23.99% APR variable after that) and a welcome bonus worth $150 if you spend $1,000 within the first 3 months.

 - No annual fee

-- Up to 3% cash back on groceries
+- Up to 3% cash back on purchases at U.S. supermarkets

-- 2% cash back at gas stations and department stores
+- 2% cash back at U.S. gas stations and U.S. department stores

 - $1,000 spend requirement for welcome bonus is high

-- 3% cash back on groceries is limited to $6,000 of spending per year
+- 3% cash back on U.S. supermarkets is limited to $6,000 of spending per year

 - 2.7% foreign transaction fee